flimflam-austin/hugo-cms-test/content/quick_reads/20200412-pastor-patrick/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“I think the question of faith here is what is God going to use out of this pandemic, out of this virus, out of these uncertain times, to allow us to see Him more clearly, to see ourselves more clearly, and to see our neighbors more clearly.”_
+      <div><blockquote><em>“I think the question of faith here is what is God
+      going to use out of this pandemic, out of this virus, out of these uncertain times, to allow us to see Him more clearly, to see ourselves more clearly, and to see our neighbors more clearly.”</em></blockquote><p></p></div>
     citation: PATRICK THOMPSON
     _key: 6322d73f6b23
   - order: 1
     useCheckmark: true
     body: >-
-      Pastor Patrick Thompson recovered recently from COVID-19 and during his illness help create a relief effort in Queens, the hardest hit area of New York City, to feed the hungry. $5 provides a meal for those in need AND helps keep restaurants open and workers employed.
+      <div><p>Pastor Patrick Thompson recovered recently from COVID-19 and
+      during his illness help create a relief effort in Queens, the hardest hit area of New York City, to feed the hungry. $5 provides a meal for those in need AND helps keep restaurants open and workers employed.
 You can join him in his efforts.
-Click source page for more.
+Click source page for more.</p><p></p></div>
     citation: VIEW SOURCES
     _key: f8097926d6be